databrickslabs/dbx/README.rst

 -----------

 * Python > 3.6
-* :code:`dbx execute` can only be used on clusters with Databricks ML Runtime 7.X and only for Python-based projects.
+* :code:`dbx execute` can only be used on clusters with Databricks ML Runtime 7.X or higher and only for Python-based projects.

 Versioning
 ----------